qtlHD/qtlHD/doc/hmm.md

 intercross, `AA` might correspond to `0,0` for a female but `0,1` for a male.

+4. Alternatively, in a cross with *n* founders, we could allow let genotype *n+1* correspond to the Y chromosome.

 ### Crosses with more than two founders